 The future of STEM in the College just got brighter.

-The College of Humanities and Sciences is pleased to announce the construction of a new $121 million 169,000-square-foot, six-floor building dedicated to STEM on the Monroe Park Campus.
-This new building will be the crossroads of instruction, collaboration and discovery for the sciences at VCU.
-Slated to open in 2023, the STEM building will expand teaching lab space while encouraging the exploration of new teaching methods.
+The College of Humanities and Sciences is pleased to announce the opening of a new $121 million 169,000-square-foot, six-floor building dedicated to STEM on the Monroe Park Campus.
+The STEM building will expand teaching lab space while encouraging the exploration of new teaching methods.
 Our students will also have access to instructional and study spaces to create an interdisciplinary science community on Franklin Street.

 The STEM building will provide resources for our anthropology, biology, chemistry, forensic science, kinesiology and health sciences, mathematics and applied mathematics, physics, psychology and the interdisciplinary science program students.

 Every day, the College of Humanities and Sciences delivers an innovative sciences curriculum seamlessly integrated with research.
 Our students learn, discover and innovate; they are the next generation of scientists, researchers, medical professionals and educators.
 The environment we provide to our faculty ensures that they can flourish in their field, take risks with their research and collaborate with their peers.
 We are committed to attracting, retaining and educating tomorrow’s leaders.